ryanmsnyder/nix-config/README.md

 ```sh
 nix run .#build-switch
 ```

+### 11. Enable/Allow Karabiner-Elements items

+A couple of system messages relating to Karabiner-Elements will appear:

+1. Click allow in Settings > Privacy & Security for the Karabiner-related item that appears in the Security section.

+2. Enable karabiner_grabber and karabiner_observer in Settings > Privacy & Security > Input Monitoring.

+### 12. Restart Mac

+Restart your Mac so the Karabiner-Elements config will take effect.

 > [!WARNING]
 > On MacOS, your `.zshrc` file will be replaced with the [`zsh` configuration](https://github.com/dustinlyons/nixos-config/blob/main/templates/starter/modules/shared/home-manager.nix#L8) from this repository.
 So make some changes here first if you'd like.